Fishtailing

 Fishtailing is a vehicle handling problem which occurs when the rear wheels lose traction, resulting in oversteer.
 This can be caused by low-friction surfaces (sand, gravel, rain, snow, ice, etc.).
 Rear-drive vehicles with sufficient power can induce this loss of traction on any surface, which is called power-oversteer.

+Mechanics and causes

+Accidental fishtailing

 During fishtailing, the rear end of the car skids to one side, which must be offset by the driver counter-steering, which is turning the front wheels in the same direction as the skid, (e.g. left if the rear swings left) and reducing engine power.
 Over-correction will result in a skid in the opposite direction; hence the name.
 Without a proper driver's reaction, the fishtailing vehicle will spin completely.

 Friction is the main reason this action is effective.
 If a car is moving across a surface in any direction other than the direction it is pointed, it is skidding (or sliding), and a sideways load is being imposed against the tires.
 This causes a lot of friction, even if the tires are allowed to rotate freely.
-By turning the front wheels into the direction of the skid, the front wheels will become aligned with the direction of travel.
-The side load will no longer be imposed against the front tires, and they will then roll freely to match the speed of the vehicle.
-This reduces the friction between the front tires and the surface.
-But the rear tires will still be sliding sideways, and the greater friction that exists will cause the back end to trail directly behind the front end, similar to a shuttlecock in flight, thus the car straightens out.
-As the car straightens, the front wheels must be kept aligned with the direction of travel to keep the friction of the front tires at or below the friction of the rear tires, or a skid in the opposite direction will quickly develop.
-The key is to keep the front wheels aligned with the direction the vehicle is moving-not the direction it is pointed.